Skip to main content

 Some plans may require prior authorization before they cover expensive medications like Trulicity.
 If your plan requires prior authorization, your healthcare provider will send some information to the insurance company to explain why you need Trulicity.
 There’s a chance your prescription will be denied if you don’t meet the requirements.

-According to Jennifer Brown, a physician who’s board-certified in obesity medicine and family medicine, it’s unusual for BCBS to require prior authorization for Trulicity.
+According to Jennifer Brown, MD, a physician who’s board-certified in obesity medicine and family medicine, it’s unusual for BCBS to require prior authorization for Trulicity.
 “In my experience, it’s rarely required.
 Since Trulicity is a very effective treatment for Type 2 diabetes, insurance companies typically cover the cost without question.”

 However, with the rising interest in using GLP-1s off-label for weight loss, new prior authorization requirements may be Blue Cross Blue Shield’s way of addressing drug shortages and keeping overall costs low.
 If your prior authorization is denied, you or your healthcare provider can appeal the decision.

-How much is Trulicity without insurance?
+How much does Trulicity cost?

 How much does Trulicity cost with BCBS?

 The cost of Trulicity with BCBS depends on the cost-sharing structure of your specific health plan.
 Prescription medications are assigned a tier number, and you typically pay a different copay or coinsurance for each tier.
-Trulicity is usually listed as a tier 2 or tier 3 drug in BCBS formularies.
+Trulicity is often listed as a tier 2 or tier 3 drug in BCBS formularies.
 The higher the tier, the higher the copay.

 Here are a few examples.
-Let’s say you have the Anthem Blue Cross Blue Shield Silver Pathway HMO 3500 plan, which covers Trulicity as a tier 2 drug.
-The front of your insurance card says you pay 10% coinsurance for tier 2 drugs.
-So, your out-of-pocket costs would be about $140 for 4, 0.5 mL of 1.5 mg/0.5 mL Trulicity pens.
+Let’s say you have a BCBS plan that covers Trulicity as a tier 2 drug with a 10% coinsurance.
+In this case, your out-of-pocket costs would be about $140 for 4, 0.5 mL of 1.5 mg/0.5 mL Trulicity pens.

 How to check whether your BCBS plan covers Trulicity